-ARM is an AmeriCorps program consisting of 270 full-time members who serve in 52 school sites across the State of Mississippi.
+ARM is an AmeriCorps program consisting of 18 full-time members who serve in 18 school districts and 29 school partners across the State of Mississippi.
 ARM members are committed to improving the reading skills of students, encouraging public awareness and support of literacy, and helping to increase the number of certified teachers in Mississippi.
-The Mississippi Learning Institute coordinates the work of 53 ARM volunteers in three child-care centers, and in the MLA elementary and middle schools.
+The Mississippi Learning Institute coordinates the work of ARM and its volunteers in child-care centers, and in the MLA elementary and middle schools.

 Call Me MISTER® Program and Each One, Teach One

 MLI partners with Clemson University (South Carolina) to charter the state’s first Call Me MISTER® Program.
 The mission of the MISTER (acronym for Mentors Instructing Students Toward Effective Role Models) Initiative is to increase the pool of available teachers from a broader more diverse background particularly among the State's lowest performing elementary schools.
 It is designed to provide academic and financial support to males who are interested in pursuing careers in teaching in a public elementary school.
 JSU Call Me MISTER® Scholars are required to meet all of the requirements of a teacher education program, participate in periodic meetings, attend professional development activities, and be ambassadors for the MISTER® program.
 All of the JSU Call Me MISTER® Scholars who will graduate from the program will be gainfully employed in the public elementary schools of Mississippi.
 MISTER® Scholars will receive the most cutting-edge, pedagogy-intensive professional development through MLI’s Each One, Teach One (E1T1).
 E1T1 supports the successful matriculation of MISTER® Scholars as well as other undergraduate teacher education majors.